Mike Gansey: West Virginia (2003–2006)

 After sitting out the 2003–04 season as required under NCAA transfer rules, Gansey entered the Mountaineers' starting lineup.
 During the summer of 2004, the team toured Europe (all Division I teams are allowed one offseason overseas trip every four years); Gansey scored 22 points in his first game as a Mountaineer, against the Netherlands national team.
 He went on to lead the Mountaineers in scoring on the tour at 15.5 points per game.

 In his first season at WVU, he averaged 12.0 points and 5.1 rebounds, leading the team in rebounds and becoming a crowd favorite for his hustling play.
 During a strong late-season run, Gansey and teammate Kevin Pittsnogle were the main keys to turning the Mountaineers from an NCAA tournament "bubble team" to a regional finalist that lost its bid for the Final Four in overtime against Louisville.
+In the Round of 32, the then-junior guard/forward led the team to a double overtime victory over #2 seeded Wake Forest and future NBA star Chris Paul with 29 points overall.
+He shot 56% from the field (9/16 FG) with two threes made as well as hitting 9-of-12 free throw attempts.
 During the offseason, Gansey played on the gold medal-winning USA team at the World University Games in Turkey.

 The 2005–06 season promised to be a big season for the Mountaineers, who were returning four of their starting five and virtually all their roster.
 As the Mountaineers were reaching heights in the national rankings they had not seen since the early 1980s and gaining a level of national publicity they had last seen in the days of Jerry West in the late 1950s, Gansey stepped up his game to a new level.
 As of February 9, 2006, he was averaging 18.5 points while taking fewer than 12 shots per game, and adding 5.5 rebounds per game.
 More remarkably, Gansey was shooting 59.7% from the field, making him the only player in NCAA Division I under 6 ft 5 in in the top 50 in the nation in field-goal percentage.
 WVU made the Sweet 16 of the 2006 NCAA Tournament before losing to the Texas Longhorns on a buzzer-beating 3 pointer.

 Gansey had the 18th highest career scoring average at WVU (14.35), the ninth best field goal percentage in a career (52.6%), the third best 3-point field goal percentage in a career (39.4%), the seventh most steals per game in a career (1.75) and the 12th most minutes per game in a career (32.12).
 Gansey was named First-team All Big-East as well as an AP Honorable Mention All-American.
 He was one of ten finalists for the Oscar Robertson Award, a finalist for the Wooden Award, as well as a finalist for the Naismith Trophy.